-The two trendiest words right now in logistics, Lean and Agile.
-These words are also among the first mentioned by colleagues I meet in the logistics industry.
+Two popular words in logistics, Lean and Agile.
+These words are also among the first mentioned by colleagues I meet in the logistics industry when they want to explain their logistics operations.
 Of course, I think Lean is a good philosophy, I use it myself and it sure is good to be agile.
 Actually if you have implemented Lean then you are automatically Agile because Lean is based on that you should not lock yourself in specific methods by building “monuments” for example.

 But a word I think you should start with before you begin to focus on the two trendier words are sub-optimization.
 All too often when I’m out and look at other warehouses, I see how they have built up departments where staff are placed permanent and how each department manager is working and struggling that he or she should get more resources and not one of the other departments.

 Sub- optimizations that I describe above, costs a lot of money.
 In my opinion it is one of the most common and biggest time thieves in warehouse logistics.
 Instead of moving and reallocate personnel resources in the warehouse on a daily basis where it is necessary the manager rent staff to a department that is understaffed while another department have too much staff.

 This affects not only staff costs, but it can also affect the level of service if a department cannot process incoming goods fast enough because of insufficient staffing.
 It can also affect quality if it is too high workload for staff.

 I understand that you want to structure and organize your warehouse into departments with permanent staff, it provides a sense of orderliness but it is very inefficient, and you lose the synergy effects in the warehouse.